SAP-samples/teched2025-DA267/exercises/ex6_pex_calc/ex6.2_pex_execution/README.md

 ![](../../../images/ex6.2_6.png)

 > [!NOTE]
-> Remeber that the transactional data can differ from the screenshots.
+> Remember that the transactional data can differ from the screenshots.

 Done!
 You completed the entire exercise.
 Congratulations!